rrooggiieerr/homeassistant-benqprojector/README.md

 ## Supported projectors

-Known to work:
+The following devices are known to work:

 * MW519
 * TH585
 * W1100
 * W1110
 * X3000i

-Not tested but use te same protocol according to the documentation:
+The following device are not tested but use te same protocol according to the documentation:

 Others in the L, P, T, W and X Series

 Not supported:

 * RP552
 * RP552H
 * RP840G